alzizah/SisOp-25-2-/Alzizah(06).md

 **Answer:**
 - **Recovery:** The process of restoring the system after an error or failure, often through backups and system restarts.
 - **Fault Tolerance:** The system's ability to continue operating despite failures in one or more components, typically achieved through redundancy and error-correction protocols.

----

-This document provides comprehensive answers for Practice Exercises 1.1 through 1.27 from Chapter 1 of Operating System Concepts.
-If you need any further modifications or additional details, please let me know!